January 03, 2023

 Let’s start by looking at open house benefits and drawbacks.

-- houses serve as a marketing tool that can generate exposure for serious potential buyers.
+- Open houses serve as a marketing tool that can generate exposure for serious potential buyers.

 - A well-orchestrated event reaches attendees’ five senses in ways an online listing or a simple private viewing cannot.